-- Introduce annual mandatory anti-racism training for all our people in the UK in February 2021.
+- We introduced annual mandatory anti-racism training for all our people in the UK in February 2021.
 More than 10,000 colleagues had completed the training by July 2021.

 - Continue to run Webinars hosted by The Diversity Practice on race and external insight for all our people.

 - Appoint two independent external experts to join, and advise on, our Global Inclusion Strategy.
-In 2020, we appointed The Diversity Practice and Dawid Konotey-Aluhu of #10000 Black Interns.
+In 2020, we appointed The Diversity Practice and Dawid Konotey-Ahulu of #10000 Black Interns.

 3. Act wider than Aviva

 - Aim for at least 15% of Aviva Community Fund nominations to support black, ethnic minority and social economic disadvantaged communities by 2021.

 - Honour our pledge to the BlackNorth initiative - committed to the removal of systemic barriers negatively affecting the lives of Black Canadians.

 One of the more significant risks associated with your employees is not having the right people for the role.
 That does not necessarily mean you have the ‘wrong’ people, rather you may not be tapping into the full spectrum of talent that you could be in order to maximise your business or avoid tripping over in a more significant way.